-The following projects currently under way during 2021:
+The following projects currently under way during 2022:

-- Turnberry Ocean Club is a luxury 52-story condominium tower with 154 dwelling units.
-This tower will replace the Turnberry Beach Club. - The Chabad Lubavitch Russian Center of South Florida, a community center located at 488 Sunny Isles Boulevard.
+- The Chabad Lubavitch Russian Center of South Florida, a community center located at 488 Sunny Isles Boulevard.
 The community center will hold a Chabad, a restaurant, a learning facility, and a social hall. - Aurora is a mixed-use condominium consisting of 5,721 square feet of commercial spaces on the ground floor and 61 residential units on the upper floors, for a total of 126,888 square feet of floor area. - The Estates at Acqualina is a project encompassing two residential towers with a total of 248 dwelling units, with approximately 1,179,384 square feet of floor area ratio. - Marina del Mar is a project located at 100 Kings Point Drive encompassing two apartment towers with a total of 254 dwelling units and an enclosed garage accommodating 860 vehicles.
+TCO for the first tower was obtained in 2022, construction is on-going for the second tower and amenities. - Estates of Acqualina parking garage located at 125 178th Street is a project consisting of an 8-story parking garage with approximately 473 parking spaces.

-Projects expected to start in the 2021-22 fiscal year and beyond include the following:
+Projects expected to start in the 2022-23 fiscal year and beyond include the following:

-- La Playa Varadero located at 18801 Collins Avenue is a development, including two mixed-use towers consisting of 490 residential units with approximately 1,228,435 square feet of floor area.
-Their sales center is currently at this location. - Hotel Monaco located at 17501 Collins Avenue is a project approved for 113 hotel units with a floor area of 50,784 square feet.
-The project is a 3-story building. - Estates of Acqualina parking garage located at 125 178th Street is a project consisting of an 8-story parking garage with approximately 473 parking spaces.
+• La Playa Varadero located at 18801 Collins Avenue is a development, including two mixed-use towers consisting of 490 residential units with approximately 1,228,435 square feet of floor area.
+Their sales center is currently at this location.